High Risk Vehicle Stops (HRVS) Instructor Workshop

 - Eye protection and electronic ear protection.

-- Weapons maintenance equipment, notepad, pen and permanent marker.
+- Weapons maintenance equipment, notepad, pen, and permanent marker.

-- Food and water as required.
+- Food, water, and weather appropriate clothing as required.

-- Current Canadian law enforcement, peace officer, corrections or active military status.
+- Current Canadian law enforcement, peace officer, corrections, or active military status.